 The Impress is even more portable than the Aeropress.
 It consists of only three parts, while also doubling as its own travel mug which makes it even more portable.

 The Impress has a finer mesh, thus giving you more flavor by allowing you to grind to a finer consistency.
 It also blocks tiny particles from escaping into the drinkable section.

 The outer chamber is double-walled, insulating the coffee to keep it warm.

 The lid is more of a heat-retaining cover, rather than a leak-proof screw-on.
 It’s best to think of this as more of a desktop travel coffee maker, rather than one that can be thrown in a bag alongside a fancy laptop.

 - What else you need: Hot water, ground coffee, and if you need a stirring spoon

 3) French Press Travel Mug

+French press brewing usually won’t produce something as strong or clean as some other methods, but it still has many fans.
 It’s also a perfect portable design that can function as its own insulated travel mug.

 Pictured is the Bodum stainless steel insulated French press travel coffee mug.
 It is an attractive model with a sippy spout for drinking coffee on a bumpy bus ride.